scummvm/scummvm/backends/platform/atari/readme.txt

 Themes handling is quite slow - each theme must be depacked, each one contains quite a few XML files to parse and quite a few images to load/convert.
 That's the reason why the built-in one is used as default, it dramatically speeds up loading time.
-A compromise solution is to depack the theme in an equally named directory (i.e. avoiding the depacking phase) but you need a filesystem with long name support for that to work.
+To speed things up in other cases, the "fat" version is distributed with repackaged theme files with compression level zero.

 Known issues